eagleisbatman/gap-agriculture-mcp/README.md

 ### GAP API Errors

-**401 Unauthorized:** Invalid or expired API token **404 Not Found:** Coordinates outside GAP coverage or invalid dates
+**401 Unauthorized:** Invalid or expired API token **404 Not Found:** Coordinates outside GAP coverage area or invalid dates

+**Important:** If you consistently get 404 errors with valid coordinates, your region may not be covered by TomorrowNow GAP Platform.
+Verify coverage at [tomorrownow.org](https://tomorrownow.org)

 ### MCP Connection Failed